 Interestingly enough, I had purchased my departing and return flights separately for this trip.
 One flight was paid for with a Visa Signature card, the other with a World MasterCard.

 Guess which one refused to pay up on the claim?

 My Citi (which has since been canceled) was a World MasterCard and, at $125 per year, certainly not a cheap one.
 Yet they denied my claim on the basis that I didn’t pay for both flights with the card.
 That’s nonsense because I was making only a claim for one flight with them — the one I paid for entirely with their card which was a completely separate transaction.

 Meanwhile my Chase Visa Signature didn’t have an issue with this.

 In all honesty, my predicament was an anomaly.
 Let’s face it, we rarely use benefits like that anyway.
-I think the Barclaycard Arrival World MasterCard with its 2.2 percent return on spending is more valuable than the slightly better T&C’s on Visa Signature benefits.
+I think the Barclaycard Arrival World MasterCard with its 2.2 percent return on spending is more valuable than the possibly better T&C’s on Visa Signature benefits.

 3rd difference: The customer service